Home > Patients & Visitors > Health Library > Chronic Lymphocytic Leukemia Treatment (PDQ®): Treatment - Patient Information [NCI]

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).

 See Drugs Approved for Chronic Lymphocytic Leukemia for more information.

-Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
-Monoclonal antibody therapy, tyrosine kinase inhibitor therapy, and BCL2 inhibitor therapy are types of targeted therapy used in the treatment of chronic lymphocytic leukemia.
+Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
+Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
+Different types of targeted therapy are used to treat CLL: